love4code/APS/README.md

    - Add notes if needed
 3. **Add Products** (right column):
    - Click **"Add Product"** button
+   - **Search for products/services**: Type in the search field to filter products/services
+   - **Filter by type**: Use the dropdown to filter by "All", "Products", or "Services"
-   - Select a product/service from the dropdown
+   - Select a product/service from the filtered results
    - Quantity and price will auto-fill
+   - **Extended Price** is automatically calculated and displayed (quantity × unit price)
-   - Adjust as needed
+   - Adjust as needed (extended price updates in real-time)
    - Check/uncheck "Taxable" as needed
    - Click **"New Product/Service"** to create a product on-the-fly
    - Remove products by clicking the trash icon